PRACTICAL SURVIVOR

 Practical Survivor - survival manifested in practice or action , not theoretical. to remain alive or in existence.

-My pursuit for survival knowledge began many years ago while training with Robert Bussey's Warrior International group.
-My instructor Chris Leonard felt like as part of our martial arts training, we should practice overall self preservation.
+My pursuit for survival/bushcraft knowledge began many years ago while training with Robert Bussey's Warrior International group.
+My instructor Chris Leonard felt that as part of our martial arts training, we should practice overall self preservation.
 I am very thankful for the knowledge learned from the Bussey group.
-My quest for survival skills continues along with my love for backpacking.
+My quest for survival skills continues along with my love for bushcraft and backpacking.

-Survival tactics take patience and training.
+Bushcraft and self preservation tactics take patience and training.
 You will learn tricks along the way that are specific to your area.
-Keep in mind that wildlife, weather patterns, plants and terrain differ greatly from state to state.
-You can practice and learn in your backyard and even a local park.
+Keep in mind that wildlife, weather patterns, plants and terrain differ greatly from region to region.
+Although you can practice and learn in your backyard or local park, it is important to practice your skills in less than perfect conditions.
 Your confidence in a situation will come from the knowledge that you have done this before.

 For many years camping and hiking has given me a sense of freedom.
 From North Carolina's Uwharrie national forest to Michigan's upper peninsula, I continue to be amazed at the beauty of nature.
 Spending a week in the wild helps me to get a different perspective on life.
 Spend one day without water and you will see what I mean.

 The more time we spend with nature, the more we learn to respect it and enjoy its beauty.
-This website is simply a way for me to share my passion for nature and survival techniques I learn along the way.
+This website is simply a way for me to share my passion for nature, bushcraft and survival techniques I learn along the way.
 This website is for information purposes only.
+Please never follow just one source for your knowledge, try different techniques and turn it into your knowledge.
+This knowledge has been around throughout history, we must take the time to read about it and more importantly practice.

 Whether you are camping, hiking, backpacking, fishing, or hunting, please try to leave a the lightest footprint possible.
 Nature is very delicate and our kids should be able to enjoy it too.